Do I need an ACL reconstruction?

 ACL Reconstruction with the Arthrex FlipCutter® III Drill

-Mr Rehmatullah uses the Arthrex FlipCutter® III drill for minimally invasive all-inside ACL reconstruction, preserving bone and enabling precise tunnel placement.
+Mr Rehmatullah uses the Arthrex FlipCutter® III drill for minimally invasive all-inside ACL reconstruction on the femur, preserving bone and enabling precise tunnel placement.

 Graft choice